martinkearn/Web-Performance-and-Compatibility-Lab/Setup.md

 It is optional, but if you want to setup Azure, follow the steps in this optional lab.
 [Azure Setup](AzureSetup.md)

-PS: If you do not have an Azure subcrption, dont worry you'll create a free trial as part of the lab
+PS: If you do not have an Azure subcrption, dont worry you can create a free trial as part of the lab